Arkoma, Oklahoma

 Arkoma is a town in LeFlore County, Oklahoma, United States.
-The population was 1,989 at the 2010 census, a decline from 2,180 in 2000.
-The name of the town is a portmanteau of Arkansas and Oklahoma.
-Throughout its history, Arkoma has served as a "bedroom community" because many residents commuted to work in Fort Smith.
+As of the 2020 census, Arkoma had a population of 1,806.
+The name of the town is a portmanteau of Arkansas and Oklahoma, given its location on the state line between the two states.
+Throughout its history, Arkoma has served as a "bedroom community," with many residents commuting to work in neighboring Fort Smith, Arkansas.

 History

 The community of Arkoma was established circa 1911 on land owned by Captain James Reynolds, a Civil War veteran who had married into the Choctaw Nation.
 He chose to turn his property into a suburb of Fort Smith.
 He built houses to rent.
 He persuaded the Fort Smith Light and Traction Company to construct tracks and operate an electric trolley route to his new community.
 The streetcar line ceased operating in 1917.

 Arkoma was incorporated as a town in 1946.

 Geography

 Arkoma is located on the same side of the Arkansas River as Fort Smith, Arkansas, and is bounded by the Poteau River to the west and north, and the Arkansas-Oklahoma state line to the east.

 According to the United States Census Bureau, the town has a total area of 3.6 sqmi, of which 3.5 sqmi is land and 0.1 sqmi (2.23%) is water.

 Arkoma enjoys a temperate climate with often mild winters and hot summers.